What I've Done: Main music video

 The music video for "What I've Done" was filmed in the California desert and was directed by Linkin Park turntablist Joe Hahn.
 The video begins with grass sinking down into the dirt, causing it to turn wet.
-It features footage of the band performing in an area outside of the city, interspersed with footage showing many political movements and humanitarian issues including pollution, racism, Nazism, the Ku Klux Klan, abortion, terrorism, Holocaust, deforestation, poverty, drug addiction, obesity, destruction, rising gasoline prices and crimes committed by humanity.
+It features footage of the band performing in an area outside of the city, interspersed with footage showing many political movements and humanitarian issues including pollution, racism, Nazism, the Ku Klux Klan, terrorism, Holocaust, deforestation, poverty, drug addiction, obesity, war, destruction, rising gasoline prices, and crimes committed by humanity.
 The video ends with the same clip from the beginning but played in reverse, where it has the grass re-growing.
-Some cutscenes, such as the traffic scene and the napalm exploding, were also featured in the Rise Against music video for "Ready to Fall".
 The video premiered on April 2, 2007, on MTV and Fuse.
 It premiered on MTV Asia, MTV Germany, TMF Netherlands and Canada's MuchMusic on April 3, 2007.

-As of February 2023, the music video for "What I've Done" has over 590 million views on YouTube.